 In addition to optimizing your resource utilization, Finite Capacity Scheduling systems provide your entire company with real time status information on Production Orders.
 When that customer calls, the person answering the phone can pull up the order and tell the customer exactly where it is in the manufacturing process.
 You can use this information as a competitive advantage, ultimately increasing your profit margins.

-A great Planner is critical to a manufacturing plant.
-No computerized tool will replace a terrific Planner.
+A great production planner (also called production scheduler) is critical to a manufacturing plant.
+No computerized tool will replace a terrific production planner/scheduler.

-Finite Capacity Scheduling tools make your Planner more efficient.
+Finite Capacity Scheduling tools make your production planner or schedule more efficient.
 The Planner's knowledge about efficient scheduling can be automated in the tool.
 They will be able to quickly simulate multiple schedules, so they can choose the best plan.
 They will be able to automatically share the schedule with the people that need it, and receive automatic feedback in real time on the progress of each operation, the material inventory levels, and the status of Production Orders.

 Ultimately the true test of any Finite Capacity Scheduling software tool is in comparing it to the amazing Excel spreadsheet, or Planning Wheel, or Whiteboard system your Planner has developed over the years.
 Try it out for yourself and see the benefits your organization will realize.